 This course will help to guide students to draw linkages from classical theory to the formation of contemporary sociological theory.
 Discussion will be guided by the personal biographies of the theorists: their family background, where they were educated and what events or persons they were influenced by as they formulated the theories for which they are known.
 Emphasis is placed upon acquiring breadth of knowledge, rather than depth.
 For a more comprehensive understanding of many of the theorists discussed in this class, students are directed to SOCY 361 and SOCY 362.
 This course is not intended for seniors, although it is required for all majors.
 Students are advised to enroll in this class as soon as they begin to consider majoring in sociology.
 This counts toward the theory requirement for the major.
 Prerequisite: 100-level sociology course.
 Offered every year.

 This course critically examines several genres of literature on the social roles of men and women at both the social-psychological and structural levels of society.
 We will discuss, in particular, how gender relates to concepts such as socialization, attitudes, interpersonal behavior, work roles and stratification by race, sexuality and class; and social problems that arise as a result of gender inequality.
-This counts toward the culture and identity or institutions and change requirement for the major and also counts toward the African Diaspora Studies, Law and Society, and Women and Gender Studies Concentrations.
+This counts toward the culture and identity or institutions and change requirement for the major and also counts toward the African diaspora studies, law and society, and women's and gender studies concentrations.
 Prerequisite: junior standing or permission of instructor.
 Offered every two to three years.

 The primary objective of this course is to pursue a comprehensive examination of contemporary issues which determine social stratification in the United States and, thereby, impact public policy and societal values.
 Some topics that may be addressed are race relations in the United States, gender, work, family, sexuality, poverty and religion.
 Topics may vary from semester to semester, but they will be of importance to any discussion of the institutional forces that govern our society.
 Prerequisite: junior standing or permission of the instructor.
 Offered every two to three years.